A school council is now in action at Fairhaven. Keep in touch with their progress on this page.

 The minutes are the notes that we take at the meetings; they explain what we said and what will happen next.
 If your class representative was at the meeting their name will be present.
-If they explained to Mr Rowe or Mrs Allan that they couldn't come their name will be in the apologies and if they just didn’t turn up their names will be in absent.
+If they explained to Mr Perkes that they couldn't come their name will be in the apologies and if they just didn’t turn up their names will be in absent.

 We try to be very professional in the council so we use a lot of business words.
 Hopefully this will help.

 Agenda - a list of things to talk about

 Councillor - someone who has been voted for to work for their class mates on the school council

 Minutes - the notes taken during a meeting so people can see what goes on